What Are Medical Alert Systems ?

 Such apps also allow the caregivers and family members to check to see, at any time, if the users routine has altered.

-There are now sensors being developed which use radio waves and they know when someone has fallen or is not breathing and can send an alert.
+There are now sensors being developed which use radio waves, which are able to “read” when someone has fallen, or is not breathing, and can send an alert.

 You may also like